Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

 “You can’t do anything about natural disasters,” said Vinod Nair, who drove inland from the Tampa area Tuesday with his wife, son, dog and two kittens seeking a hotel in the tourist district of Orlando.
 “We live in a high risk zone, so we thought it best to evacuate.”

-Forecasters said the storm surge could reach 12 feet if it peaks at high tide.
-Rainfall near the area of landfall could top 18 inches .

-DeSantis urged people to prepare for extended power outages, and to get out of the storm's potential path.
+DeSantis said Wednesday that there were 200,000 power outages throughout the state, and urged people to prepare for extended power outages.
 He said Florida will receive assistance from several states, including Tennessee, Georgia, Virginia and New York.

-The National Hurricane Center expanded its hurricane warning along more than 200 miles of the state's Gulf Coast, from Collier County to the Anclote River, just north of Tampa and Clearwater.
+The National Hurricane Center's hurricane warning was in effect for Chokoloskee to Anclote River, including Tampa Bay, and the Sebastian Inlet to the Flagler/Volusia County line.
+A hurricane watch was in effect for the Flagler/Volusia County Line to the South Santee River and Lake Okeechobee.

-A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Chokoloskee, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton
+A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Sebastian Inlet, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton

 Pictures: Florida Braces for Hurricane Ian as Storm Makes Landfall in Cuba

-A storm surge warning was in effect for the Lower Florida Keys from Big Pine Key westward to Key West, Suwannee River southward to Flamingo, Tampa Bay, the Dry Tortugas, the Flagler/Volusia Line to the mouth of the St. Mary's River, and the St. Johns River.
+A storm surge warning was in effect for the Lower Florida Keys from Big Pine Key westward to Key West, Suwannee River southward to Flamingo, Tampa Bay, the Flagler/Volusia Line to the mouth of the St. Mary's River, and the St. Johns River.

-A storm surge watch is in effect for Florida Bay, the mouth of St. Mary's River to South Santee River, and south the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.
+A storm surge watch is in effect for Florida Bay, and the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.

-As many as 300,000 people may be evacuated from low-lying areas in Hillsborough County alone, county administrator Bonnie Wise said.
-Some of those evacuations began Monday afternoon in the most vulnerable areas, with schools and other locations opening as shelters.
+More than 2.5 million people were under mandatory evacuation orders, in Hillsborough, Lee and other counties.

-Lee County -- where Fort Myers is on Florida’s southwest Gulf Coast -- also issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.
+Lee County - where Fort Myers is on Florida’s southwest Gulf Coast - had issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.

-DeSantis said about 2.5 million people were under some type of evacuation order in the state.
+“If you are in any of those counties it is no longer possible to safely evacuate.
+It’s time to hunker down and prepare for the storm," DeSantis said Wednesday.
+“Do what you need to do to stay safe.
+If you are where that storm is approaching, you’re already in hazardous conditions.
+It’s going to get a lot worse very quickly.
+So please hunker down."

+DeSantis activated the state's National Guard ahead of the storm's expected impact this week.
+The governor's declaration frees up emergency protective funding to address potential damage from storm surge, flooding, dangerous winds and other weather conditions throughout the state.

 Tampa International Airport suspended all operations Tuesday afternoon due to the hurricane.
 Travelers were advised to contact their airline for information.
 American Airlines, meanwhile, reduced fares for flights out of 20 airports in the region that may be impacted by the storm.
 The airline was also waving fees for checked baggage and carry-on pets to help those in the area to evacuate.